Cardfight!! Vanguard G: Main characters

 Chrono's classmate and the younger sister of Mamoru.
 She is a strong Cardfighter but is often compared to her popular brother.
 She is an eighth grader in the same class as Chrono Shindou.
 She takes care in giving simple-to-understand lectures to beginners.
 As Mamoru Anjou's younger sister, she is burdened by the high expectations of others.
+Tokoha uses a Neo Nectar deck, with Asha as her main theme.